OwenCochell/cursepy/docs/source/basic/intro.rst

 Introduction
 ============

-Welcome to the usage tutorial for capy!
+Welcome to the usage tutorial for cursepy!

-In this document, we outline some terminology and concepts that will offer some insight into not only capy, but CurseForge itself!
+In this document, we outline some terminology and concepts that will offer some insight into not only cursepy, but CurseForge itself!

-We will keep the concepts at the surface level only, as this tutorial is meant to give you an understanding of basic understanding of capy and it's components.
+We will keep the concepts at the surface level only, as this tutorial is meant to give you an understanding of basic understanding of cursepy and it's components.

 .. note::

-    If you want an advanced tutorial on capy, where we go into the internals of capy and handler development, then check out the :ref:`advanced tutorial <advanced-tutorial>`.
+    If you want an advanced tutorial on cursepy, where we go into the internals of cursepy and handler development, then check out the :ref:`advanced tutorial <advanced-tutorial>`.